The Institute for Justice is the National Law Firm for Liberty.

 Since 1991, IJ has come to the aid of individuals who want to do the simple things every American has the right to do—including own property, start and grow a business, speak freely about commerce or politics, and provide their children with a good education—but can’t because they find the government in their way.

 Additionally, since its founding, the Institute for Justice has been an excellent steward of the resources entrusted to it by donors across the nation.
-That is why IJ has earned Charity Navigator’s top 4-star rating every year since 2002, which puts the Institute for Justice in the highest one percentile of the thousands of nonprofits ranked each year by Charity Navigator.
+That is why IJ has earned Charity Navigator’s top 4-star rating every year since 2001, which puts the Institute for Justice in the highest one percentile of the more than 9,000 nonprofits ranked each year by Charity Navigator.

 IJ’s headquarters are in Arlington, Va., and its five state offices are located strategically across the nation in Florida, Minnesota, Texas, Arizona and Washington state.
 Along with these offices, IJ’s Clinic on Entrepreneurship is located at the University of Chicago Law School.
 With these locations, IJ mobilizes quickly to advance its mission throughout America.